-Traveling with kids is not easy, traveling with kids to a Disneyland Paris which basically is a kingdom made for children, can be overwhelming.
+Traveling with kids is not easy, traveling with kids to Disneyland Paris which basically is a kingdom made for children, can be overwhelming.
 There is so much to see and do, so much color, music, people.
-I feel like in general as you start traveling with a family there is a learning curve you, every trip you take, you learn a new thing that will make the next time better and easier on you all.
+I feel like in general as you start traveling with a family there is a learning curve, every trip you take, you learn a new thing that will make the next time better and easier on all of you.
 Here are a few of the things that made this trip really great for us.

 Keep in mind, these tips were right for us and our children, make the adjustments according to your family.
 We are a family of 5 – 2 adults and 3 children – twin 8-year-old boys, and a 6-year-old girl.